Configuring a Cluster in a VPC with Public and Private Subnets (AWS)¶

 Creating a Security Group in the VPC¶

-You should create a Security Group for the bastion host on the VPC where you want to launch the cluster and set the following inbound and outbound settings:
+You must create a Security Group for the bastion host on the VPC where you want to launch the cluster and set the following inbound and outbound settings:

 Refer to Tunnelling with Bastion Nodes for Private Subnets in an AWS VPC to get the Qubole tunnel server’s IP address.
 Allow SSH access (on port 22) to the Qubole tunnel server.
 You can open the SSH port access of the bastion node to the world or to only a few IP addresses by contacting Qubole Support.